 - Take out of the oven and allow to cool for 10 minutes before cutting into squares.

 Warning- Do not taste the batter!
 I know you may be tempted, but don’t do it!
 Chickpea flour tastes terrible before it is cooked!
 It will taste nothing like the finished product!
-I know that you are going to get some on your finger and just instinctively lick it off, it will be that last time that you make that mistake.
+I know that you are going to get some on your finger and just instinctively lick it off, it will be the last time that you make that mistake.
 (The good news is that it does teach kids (and husbands) not to stick their fingers into your batter)!

 - broccoli